 For some, the sermon or homily is the main part of the service and they do not conduct Holy Communion (also called, Mass, The Eucharist, and other names) every Sunday while others view it as the main act of Christian worship to be performed each Sunday.
 In other cases, denominations break away to from their own denomination or are created because of issues of the time.
-We see this today in the struggle for equality for gender, sexual, and romantic, minorities and the ordination of women.
+We see this today in the struggle for equality for LGBT people and the ordination of women.

 How should we approach this issue?
 I’m Episcopalian, but I attended Moravian College & Seminary and turn to the Moravian Church for many unique theological answers.
 The Moravian Church was the first Protestant denomination.
 Part of their belief of Unintrusiveness is that God positively wills the existence of a variety of churches to cater for different spiritual needs.
 There is no need to win converts from other churches.
 The source of Christian unity is not legal form but everyone’s heart-relationship with the Jesus Christ.